Prize Parade 2019

-At the THNK festival on 1 November 2018, various THUAS awards will be presented for exceptional performances.
-Each faculty is challenged to propose nominees by no later than 14 September for:
+At the THINK FEST on 7 November 2019, various THUAS awards will be presented for exceptional performances.
+Each faculty is challenged to propose nominees by no later than 11 September for:

 Pim Breebaart Research Award

-The Pim Breebaart Research Award (PBRA) honours inspiring research conducted at The Hague University of Applied Sciences.
+The Pim Breebaart Research Award (PBRA) is an award for inspiring research conducted at The Hague University of Applied Sciences.
 The Hague University of Applied Sciences initiated the award in 2010, the year in which Pim Breebaart left his position as President of the Executive Board.
 The Pim Breebaart Research Award has been presented annually since 2017 (previously every other year since 2011).

 The prize is 5,000 euros for the winning research and a figurine.
 The money is intended for the research.